-Priority consideration shall be given to awardable proposals from entities that propose to offer services to children who reside in Tier 1 or Tier II district boundaries and that can document a local gap in service provision in their area i.e. an insufficient number of other programs and services to fully serve all children and families who potentially could be at risk.
+Priority will be given to entities proposing to offer services to children who reside in Tier 1 or Tier II district boundaries and that can document a local gap in service provision in their area (i.e., an insufficient number of other programs and services to fully serve all children and families who potentially could be at risk).
 This would include communities with the highest need and least saturation.
 FY 2019 EBF Distribution Quick Facts